 Copyright © Nucleus Medical Media, Inc.

-Patients who undergo this surgery often have a better prognosis than those who receive either
+People who have this surgery often have a better prognosis than those who receive either

-Complications are rare, but no procedure is completely free of risk.
-If you are planning to have mediastinal tumor resection, your doctor will review a list of possible complications, which may include: Damage to the areas surrounding the tumor, including the heart, lungs, and spinal cordFluid collecting between the lung tissue lining and the wall of the chest cavityDrainage, infection, or bleeding
+Problems from the procedure are rare, but all procedures have some risk.
+Your doctor will review potential problems, like: Damage to the areas surrounding the tumor, including the heart, lungs, and spinal cordFluid collecting between the lung tissue lining and the wall of the chest cavityLung collapseDrainage, infection, or bleeding

 Leading up to the surgery:

-To remove the tumor, the doctor will either make one large, central incision in the chest or several small incisions.
+To remove the tumor, the doctor will make one large, central incision in the chest, an incision between the ribs, or several small incisions.
 If several small incisions are made, a camera will be inserted into one incision.
 The camera will allow the doctor to view the area via monitor.
 Through the other incisions, surgical tools will be inserted.

-The doctor may insert tubes in your chest.
+Tubes may be inserted into your chest.
 These tubes will help to drain fluid and air from the chest cavity.
 The incisions will be closed with staples or stitches.

 The breathing tube will be removed.
 You will be monitored closely for any complications from the procedure.

-After you leave the hospital, contact your doctor if any of the following occurs: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision sitePain that you cannot control with the medicines you have been givenCough, difficulty breathing, or chest painPain, burning, urgency, or frequency of urination, or persistent bleeding in the urinePersistent nausea and/or vomitingLoss of appetitePain and/or swelling in your feet, calves, or legsAny other worrisome symptoms
+It is important for you to monitor your recovery after you leave the hospital.
+Alert your doctor to any problems right away.
+If any of the following occur, call your doctor: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision sitePain that you cannot control with the medications you've been givenCough, difficulty breathing, or chest painPersistent nausea and/or vomitingLoss of appetitePain and/or swelling in your feet, calves, or legsNew or worsening symptoms

-Liu HP, Yim AP, Wan J, et al. Thorascopic removal of intrathoracic neurogenic tumors: a combined Chinese experience.
+Liu HP, Yim AP, et al. Thorascopic removal of intrathoracic neurogenic tumors: a combined Chinese experience.

 6/3/2011 DynaMed's Systematic Literature Surveillance